haru8603/CovidSuicidePublic/README.md

 # Covid Suicide
 Replication code for **"The impact of reduced mobility on suicide during the COVID-19 pandemic"**.

-All code are written in Stata17 and run in Jupyter Notebook.
+All codes are written in Stata17 and run in Jupyter Notebook.

 The data are available upon request to corresponding authors.